-Everything you do in inbound marketing is aimed at one goal: bringing prospects back to your website and convert them to leads and customers.
-Therefore, web design should be an important aspect of your budget.
+Everything you do in inbound marketing is aimed at one goal: bring prospects to your website and convert them into leads and customers.

 A poorly-designed or performing website can send prospects running back to their search results.
 Even if someone is interested in what you have to offer, poor user experience or glitches in your design can prevent or deter them from doing business with you.